-1. Introduction
+1 Introduction

-Two objects can be said to have the same shape if they are similar in the sense of Euclidean geometry.
-By leaving out the property of scale invariance, we can define the shape of an object as that geometric concept that is invariant under the special Euclidean group.
-Furthermore, we allow our objects to change their shape in a well-defined manner under the action of some external forces.
+Shape is a geometric concept of the appearance of an object, a data set or a function which "can be defined as the total of all information that is invariant under translations, rotations, and isotropic rescalings.
+Thus two objects can be said to have the same shape if they are similar in the sense of Euclidean geometry."
+This quotation from [27] is very general because of the consideration of scale invariance.
+By leaving out that property, we can define the shape of an object as that geometric concept that is invariant under the special Euclidean group, e.g. SE(3) if we consider 3D shape in Euclidean space $\mathbb{R}^3$ .
+Furthermore, we allow our objects to change their shape in a well-defined manner under the action of some external forces which may include also a re-normalization of size.